 The subject property currently contains a distribution warehouse building.
 The proposed project will further these goals through the introduction of 475 live/work units, including needed affordable units, approximately 10,000 square feet of retail and 10,000 square feet of restaurant space, and approximately 105,000 square feet of creative office space.
 The units will be constructed to be larger than average with taller floor to ceiling heights to accommodate arts and production uses and a minimum 150 square-foot designated work area in each unit.
 Additionally, the project provides a range of creative office spaces, including smaller spaces designed to accommodate small businesses.
 Historically artists have sought spaces with large floor plates, by moving into underutilized warehouse buildings in the Arts District.
-With that trend in mind, the proposed Project provides 475 larger than average live/work units of approximately 1,000 square feet in size with interior ceiling height greater than the typical height, that provide for approximately 150 square feet of non-residential work space within the unit's non-residential space.
+With that trend in mind, the proposed Project provides 475 larger than average live/work units of approximately 1,000 square feet in size with interior ceiling height greater than the typical height, that provide for approximately 150 square feet of non-residential work space within the units and will have the capacity to include space for up to five employees working in the unit's non-residential space.